Vivian Harris

 *Vivian Harris was born on this date in 1902.
 She was a Black Comedian, Chorus Girl, and Longtime “Voice of the Apollo.”

-From Harlem, she was the second of five daughters.
-Her father, Sam, was a boxer and customs inspector.
-Her mother, Mary, worked as a maid for Lillian Russell and others.
+She was the second of five daughters from Harlem.
+Her father, Sam, was a boxer and customs inspector, and her mother, Mary, worked as a maid for Lillian Russell and others.
 They lived near the Lafayette Theater, where celebrities like Ethel Waters, Maud Russell, Butterbeans, and Susie would perform.
 After graduating from Julia Richmond High School, Vivian joined the Broadway production "Shuffle Along" and became a chorus girl in "Runnin' Wild," which added a new dance, the Charleston.

 When Amos 'n' Andy (for TV) held auditions for parts, Harris was recommended to play Kingfish's wife, Sapphire, but was turned down for looking too white.
 She stayed at the Apollo until 1970, working as the voice, cashier, and in the wardrobe department.